ejfamanas/typescript-scaffolder/README.md

 }
 ```

-### IMPORTANT: Considerations for ingested JSON
-**⚠️ JSON validators may emit warnings for structural issues.
-Check logs for details.**

-- If your json has an array of objects, the program will warn and only pick the first element. <br>
-This is to avoid unpredictable behaviour from Quicktype like unions or circular references. <br>

-- If a field value in the JSON is listed as "null", it will be coerced to "any" to allow for
-flexibility.
-The field will be type as optional

-- The scaffolder expects correct values in all fields to infer typings.
-If a field is optional,
-use the correct value type or see point two when considering "null"

 ### Environment Variable Interface
 - Reduces need for calling dotenv.config() from multiple areas
 - Creates an environment variable handler